 Simply fill a large bowl to two-thirds or three-quarters full with cold water, and submerge your meat in it.

 To keep the water fresh and at an ideal cold temperature, refill the water every 10 minutes.

-If you’re using a whole bird then it will take a bit longer.
-To get around this however, you can speed up the process by pulling the bird apart as it thaws.
+If you’re using a whole chicken, it will take a bit longer.
+To get around this, you can speed things up by pulling the bird apart as it thaws.
 This will help the water work its way into more areas of the bird, including the cavities.

-Tried and tested for years, microwaving to thaw chicken is one of the most widely relied on methods of meat defrosting.
+Tried and tested for years, using a microwave is one of the most widely relied on methods of meat defrosting.

 It’s important to do this just right.
 If you use too high a temperature, or leave it in the microwave it for too long, then it’ll ruin it (source).
 This is because the ice in the chicken meat will turn to water and then quickly steam, cooking it from the inside.

-The best thing to do is to check the meat every one to two minutes, looking out for when it has properly defrosted.
-Once it’s ready then you can transfer it to your grill or oven for cooking.
+Check the meat every one to two minutes, looking out for when it has defrosted.
+Once it’s ready, you can transfer it to your grill or oven for cooking.

-A lot of microwaves have defrost settings, but if yours doesn’t then I recommend using a medium-low setting for two to three minutes before turning the chicken over and microwaving at low for a further two minutes per pound of breast.
+A lot of modern microwaves have defrost settings, but if yours doesn’t then I recommend using a medium-low setting for two to three minutes.
+After this, turn the chicken over and microwave at low for a further two minutes per pound of breast.
 Be sure to stop the microwave and flip it every minute until it has thawed and is ready to cook.

-The microwave is one of the quickest and easiest methods to use, but it does stand the risk of ruining the quality of your meat by overcooking it.
-It’s also not suitable for bone, so won’t work with every cut of chicken, as it’s not best used with cuts of meat containing bone.
+The microwave is one of the quickest and easiest methods to use, but it risks overcooking and ruining meat.
+It’s also not suitable for bone, so won’t work with every cut of chicken.